About the Journal

 Introduction

-The basic review procedure in Ibersid is similar to other learned journals.
-Ibersid follows the double-blind peer-review system, in which reviewers do not know the name of the authors and vice versa.
-However, some specific adjustments have been made here, taking into account the specific characteristics of the subject field of Ibersid and its readers.
+The basic review procedure in the journal is similar to other learned journals.
+The journal follows the double-blind peer-review system, in which reviewers do not know the name of the authors and vice versa.
+However, some specific adjustments have been made here, taking into account the specific characteristics of the subject field of the journal and its readers.

 Aims